 Signs: The human body contains many bursae, or fluid-containing sacs, which purpose is to reduce friction throughout joint areas where two tissues rub against each other, such as the elbow or knee.
 These allow body movements to be smooth and effortless, but when an injury or condition causes fluid build-up in the bursa, a person’s ability to move can be afflicted.

+Elbow bursitis is known as the most common type of bursitis.
 Elbow bursitis, also medically known as olecranon bursitis, is a condition where fluid gathers in the olecranon bursa, the sac found behind the elbow.
-Elbow bursitis is known as the most common type of bursitis.
 The slippery sac-like tissue of the bursa normally functions by allowing the joints to move with ease around bones but, when the elbow bursa becomes inflamed and begins to fill with fluid, the swelling on the posterior side of the elbow can become significantly noticeable.

 Symptoms & Signs Of Elbow Bursitis

 The common signs and symptoms of elbow bursitis are inflammation and swelling together with pain around the back of the elbow.
 The olecranon bursa can normally measure up to 6 cm in length but can swell into a size larger than a golf ball.
 A swollen bursa in the elbow can limit mobility and affect the range of motion of the elbow.